BrightABOH/BrightABOH.github.io/_posts/2024-04-30-fiveblogpost.md

 This operation gives us the first 10 rows of the data(Mostly there is little to see at this point).
 Next, the ``` data.info() ``` gives us an overview of the data as seen below
 ![data info](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/datainfo.png?raw=true)

-Looking at the result of the operation ``data.info```,  we can tell that there are 11565 data points with 34 columns.
+Looking at the result of the operation ```data.info```,  we can tell that there are 11565 data points with 34 columns.
 Out of these columns, 3 of them are of float type, 7 are integers and the rest 24 are objects.
 Furthermore, we can observe some missing values in some columns, specifically, there are  missing values in Age and DriverRating.
+How many missing values are in these columns ? we can find them out by this operation ``` data.isnull().sum()```